Lenda Murray: Personal life

-Murray is single and lives in Los Angeles, California with her cats, Martin and William.
+As of 2013 Murray is married and lives in Playa Del Rey, California.
 She is a Christian.
 She is a grandmother of eleven and a stepmother of four.

 Murray has done many videos to help others in their pursuit of fitness, been a professional cheerleader, a physical fitness trainer, a private trainer to professional wrestlers, athletes and others, along with trying out to become a professional wrestler for the World Wrestling Federation in 1997.
 In November 1990, she founded Lenda Murray Inc. From June 1999 to November 2004, she oversaw the daily operations, administrative and financial activities of The Fitness Firm.
 From 1999 to 2005, Murray owned a gym in Virginia Beach, Virginia called The Fitness Firm.

 Television appearances

 Murray has appeared on daytime talk shows like Geraldo, The Montel Williams Show, and The Jerry Springer Show.

+Murray also done an interview for the Killer Sally 3 part series, highlighting the rise of female bodybuilding in the 80s and 90s.

 Movie appearances

 In 2015, Murray appeared in Adam Sandler's The Ridiculous 6 where she played (Terry Crews's character) Chico's mother.